Travel Guide Customize Your Trip

 Q. What about security during trekking?

-The security of our clients is foremost important for us.
+The security of our clients is foremost and essential to us.
 All our guides and other support crew are carefully chosen for your trips.
 Our guides hold licenses issued by the Government.
-They are very honest and reliable.
+They are sincere and reliable.
 But we would also advise you to take care of your personal belongings.

 Q. Is it possible to alternate or change the day trips?

-It is possible to change the day trip as per your request by consulting your guide.
+You can change the day trip as promised by consulting your guide.

 Q. Where Can I get more information and maps?

 A travel/trek guidebook is best for more information.
-Maps are available in bookstores around Pokhara, Kathmandu, and other popular places.
+Maps are available in bookstores around Pokhara, Kathmandu, and other famous places.

 Q. What Types of Trekking can I do in Nepal?

-You can go trekking in the Himalayas of this magnificent country in different ways from easy trekking to challenging ones where you can stay in a locally designed simple Tea House via Tea House Trek and Camping Trek, Our experienced staff created a Tent.
+You can trek in the Himalayas of this magnificent country in different ways, from easy trekking to challenging ones, where you can stay in a locally designed simple Tea House via Tea House Trek and Camping Trek; our experienced staff created a Tent.

-Tea House Trek – is a trek during which at the end of each trekking day you stay overnight in Tea Houses.
-Tea House is a combination of guest houses, restaurants, and social hang out.
+Tea House Trek is a trek during which you stay overnight in Tea Houses at the end of each trekking day.
+Tea House combines guest houses, restaurants, and social hangouts.

 Q. What is the best time for trekking?

-Since Nepal is a country of diversification with its geography and climate, a nature lover can always make it his destination for trekking year-round.
-Normally four seasons are considered in Nepal, each of which has its particular attraction to offer.
+Nepal’s geography and climate diversify the country, so a nature lover can always make it his destination for trekking year-round.
+Typically, four seasons are considered in Nepal, each offering a particular attraction.

 The best time for trekking is autumn (October-November) and spring (end of February-April).
-Short treks and some Tea Houses treks can be done during the winter season as well.
+Short treks and some tea house treks can also be made during winter.

 Q. What type of insurance should I have?
 Can I get there?

-Check you’re insurance and whether you have both medical and evacuation insurance.
-You should be careful in choosing a policy, however, as some make special exceptions for adventure travel.
-If you need that just for the trip tell us and we help you.
+Check your insurance and whether you have both medical and evacuation insurance.
+It would help if you carefully choose a policy, as some make notable exceptions for adventure travel.
+Let us know if you need that for the trip, and we will provide it.
 That means you can get here as well.
 But it is better to arrange your insurance in your country before traveling.

-Q. What will be done if I suffer from altitude sickness or any kind of sickness?
+Q. What will I do if I suffer from altitude or any sickness?

 Our guides are trained to spot any signs of altitude sickness and know how to deal with it.
-If the case is serious, you will be transferred to the nearby health post.
-If you will not be cured, you will be immediately taken to Kathmandu by helicopter and shifted to Hospital.
-Every client should have his insurance before coming here in case of an emergency.
+You will be transferred to the nearby health post if the case is severe.
+If you are not cured, you will be immediately taken to Kathmandu by helicopter and shifted to the Hospital.
+Every Client should have their insurance before coming here in an emergency.

 Q. What is your cancellation policy and terms or conditions?

-If our clients are unable to make their trip or want to cancel the trip from any difficult circumstances, Above the Himalaya Trekking takes 20% booking amount and this is nonrefundable.
-However, the Client can postpone their traveling date and can do different activities also.
-You check our terms and conditions page for the details.
+If our clients cannot make their trip or want to cancel it due to any problematic circumstances, Above the Himalaya Trekking takes 20% of the booking amount, which is non-refundable.
+However, the Client can postpone their traveling date and do different activities.
+You can check our terms and conditions page for the details.

-Q. Is there an electricity Facility during the trekking?
+Q. Is there an electricity facility during the trek?

-Most of the Trekking areas like Annapurna, Everest, Langtang, Dhaulagiri, Mustang, and Manaslu, have an electricity facility.
+Most trekking areas like Annapurna, Everest, Langtang, Dhaulagiri, Mustang, and Manaslu have an electricity facility.
 You can charge your camera batteries.

 Q. Is there any communication while we are trekking?